- 1 cup white wine or chicken broth

 - Cut the chicken along each side of the backbone with shears.
 Remove the backbone.
 Turn the chicken breast side down, and press to flatten.
 Sprinkle with salt and pepper.

-- Place chicken on greased grill grate, breast side down, covered, over medium heat 10-15 minutes or until nicely charred.
-Turn, grill until a thermometer reads 170°-175° in the thickest part of the thigh, brushing occasionally with reserved sauce mixture, about 30 minutes.
+- Prepare grill for indirect medium heat.
+Place chicken on greased grill grate, skin-side down, covered, over direct heat 10-15 minutes or until nicely browned.
+Turn chicken and place over indirect heat until a thermometer reads 170°-175° in the thickest part of the thigh, brushing occasionally with reserved sauce mixture, about 30 minutes.

-- Remove chicken from grill; tent with foil.
-Let stand 15 minutes before carving.
+- Remove chicken from grill.
+Let stand 15 minutes before carving; serve with remaining glaze.
 Yield: 6 servings.

 Originally published as Glazed Spatchcocked Chicken in TasteofHome.com 2017